coopernetes/coopernetes.github.io/about.md

 permalink: /about/
 ---

-Thomas Cooper.
-From Toronto, Canada.
-An infrastructure specialist and developer.
+An infrastructure specialist and developer from Toronto, Canada.

 Professional career highlights since 2011:
 * network operations analyst supporting multiple vendors (Cisco, Juniper and Brocade)